 Ashley: The most rewarding part of my summer was getting to work in a hands-on environment with people in the field I’m interested in.
 It allowed me to truly explore if it was a career path I wanted to follow.

-Max: What have you learned during your internship experience and how are you able to take this back with you to your final year of school?
+Crystal: What have you learned during your internship experience and how are you able to take this back with you to your final year of school?

 Ashley: I learned to always say “yes” to opportunities.
 Being more on the shy side, I’m never the first person to jump into something.
 However, my experiences working at Farm Credit East taught me that saying “yes” and being open to try new things will get you so much further in both your career and life.

 Faith: I learned tactical skills like how to do tax returns and how acreage reporting is done for Crop Insurance, but I also learned soft skills that will be a huge asset for my future.
 One of these soft skills is the importance of creating and maintaining relationships and how valuable those relationships are to both the customer and Farm Credit.
 Going forward, I aim to keep my connections strong and relevant for my future.